Steak Tartare 101: The Raw Facts about Your Burning Questions

 beef steak tartare closeup with condiments and raw egg

-Whether you’re a lover of steak tartare, a curious newbie, or someone who cringes at the thought of raw meat, you probably have lots of questions about this dish.
+Whether you love steak tartare, someone who cringes at the thought of raw meat, or you’re just curious, you probably have a lot of unanswered questions.

 beef steak tartare closeup top view: what is steak tartare facts